sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 * **The lack of "reality"**.
 A software system is rarely composed of a single class.
-The large amount of classes in a system and the interaction between these classes can make the system to behave differently in its real application than in the unit tests.
+The large number of classes in a system and the interaction between these classes can cause the system to behave differently in its real application than in the unit tests.
 Hence, unit tests do not perfectly represent the real execution of a software system.

 * Another disadvantage that follows from this is that **some bugs simply cannot be caught at unit test level**.
 Different types of bugs only happen in the integration of the different components (which we are not exercising in a pure unit test).